famasya/node-watch/README.md

 I have some ideas to solve it.
 Just looking for a time.

 ###Update
-I'm switching to [fsmonitor](https://www.npmjs.com/package/fsmonitor) package and it works.
-Pretty good
+I'm switching to [fsmonitor](https://www.npmjs.com/package/fsmonitor) package and it works pretty good